chaotic-cx/chaotic-manager/README.md

 #### Chaotic-Manager container commands

 - `schedule`: Schedules a new package build by adding it to the Redis instance.
 It takes the following arguments:
   - `arch`: The architecture to build the package for
   - `target-repo`: The target repository to deploy the package to, referring to the `PACKAGE_TARGET_REPOS` variable set in the Docker environment variables.
-    - `source-repo`: The source repository to pull the package from, referring to the `PACKAGE_REPOS` variable set in the Docker environment variables.
+  - `source-repo`: The source repository to pull the package from, referring to the `PACKAGE_REPOS` variable set in the
+    Docker environment variables.
   - `commit`: The commit hash which the schedule call originates from
   - `deptree`: the dependency tree built by the CI pipeline.
-This parameter is omitted in CI pipelines and instead passed as file, reading from `/.ci/deptree.txt`.
-The reason is that the parameter will be to huge to be processed by the shell if 100+ packages are scheduled at the same time.
+This parameter is omitted in CI pipelines and instead passed as a file, reading from `/.ci/deptree.txt`.
+The reason is that the parameter will be too huge to be processed by the shell if 100+ packages are scheduled at the same time.
     It contains information about the build order of packages and their dependencies.
 - `builder`: Starts the build job, which then grabs any available build jobs from the build queue.
 - `auto-repo-remove`: Removes obsolete packages from the target repository.
 Further parameters must include the pkgbases to be removed.
-- `database`: Starts the manager instance, which is responsible for managing queues, logs and database jobs.
-It additionally spins up a web server to serve logs from if `--web-port` is passed as argument.
+- `database`: Starts the manager instance, which is responsible for managing queues, logs, and database jobs.
+It additionally spins up a web server to serve logs if `--web-port` is passed as an argument.
-- `web`: Starts the web server to serve logs from.
+- `web`: Starts the webserver to serve logs from.
 This is only needed in case the manager instance does not run the web server.

 #### Web server

-Available routes on the port set up be the `--web-port` parameter are as follows:
+Available routes on the port set up by the `--web-port` parameter are as follows:

 - `/api/logs/:id/:timestamp`: Returns the log file of a package build.
-The `id` is the package's ID, the `timestamp` is the timestamp of the build.
+The `id` is the package's ID, and the `timestamp` is the timestamp of the build.
 - `/api/logs/:id`: Returns the latest log file of a package build.
 The `id` is the package's ID.
 - `/api/queue/stats`: Returns a JSON object containing the current queue stats.
-- `/api/queue/packages`: Returns a JSON object containing information the currently scheduled packages.
+- `/api/queue/packages`: Returns a JSON object containing information on the currently scheduled packages.
 - `/metrics`: Returns collected Prometheus metrics.

 #### Notifications